fssa-batch3/alsabana.sahubarali__web_project/README.md

 REMOVE ITEM FROM CART

 Scenario 1: Successfully remove item from cart Steps: 1.Log in as a buyer.
 2.Navigate to the cart page.
 3.Remove the selected item from the cart.
 Expected Result: The item is removed from the user's cart.

+PRODUCT DETAILS

+Scenario 1 : Successfully show products product details steps:

+1.Log in as a buyer.
+2.Navigate to the product list page.
+3.Click one product it navigate to product detail page.
+Expected Result : Click one product it navigate to product details page.